-Computation using machines began with analog techniques, progressed to digital, hybrid of digital and analog [115], and now is at the threshold of quantum computing [50].
-In the digital space, although octal, hexadecimal and ternary representations were possible, binary representation of data gained prominence due to simplicity of representing on/off states with electricity, the capacity to encode English numerals and alphabets within 8 bits and the prominence of English being used for programming languages.
+Computation using machines began with analog techniques, progressed to digital, hybrid of digital and analog [121], and now is at the threshold of quantum computing [122].
+In the digital space, although octal, hexadecimal and ternary representations were possible, binary representation of data gained prominence due to the simplicity of representing on/off states with electricity, the capacity to encode English numerals and alphabets within 8 bits and the prominence of English being used for programming languages.
 This exposes a reality of hardware and software: computing has historically been optimized for hardware, software, calculations, English, speed of execution, latency, memory, the limitations of readability and representation.
-Although attempts at artificial life [114], artificial chemistry [80], artificial cells [16], molecular informatics, neuromorphic computing [83], AI accelerator hardware, cognitive architectures [68], symbolic AI, anti-logic (scruffy), subsymbolic, embodied intelligence, computational intelligence, soft-computing and statistical learning have been attempted, there exists the reality that the fundamental building-blocks of hardware and software may need to be re-designed from the perspective of representing a multi-dimensional world-model and intelligence.
+Although attempts at artificial life [123], artificial chemistry [124], artificial cells [125], molecular informatics, neuromorphic computing [126], AI accelerator hardware, cognitive architectures [127], symbolic AI, antilogic (scruffy), sub-symbolic, embodied intelligence, computational intelligence, soft-computing and statistical learning have been attempted, there exists the reality that the fundamental building-blocks of hardware and software may need to be re-designed from the perspective of representing a multi-dimensional world-model and intelligence.
 Software is currently stored as 0 or 1 on various kinds of volatile and non-volatile memory, transported between circuits via buses, signals are multiplexed, demultiplexed, processed in hardware registers, encoded as higher level packets, checked for CRC errors, interfaced with other hardware and software, and molded into whatever function humans wish the machine to perform.
-Machines are thus supplied with a generous amount of the energy and instructions they require to perform tasks, but the capability of artificial general intelligence is far from being realized.
-When conceptualizing concepts from the perspective of a machine and how a machine would choose to exist, it may be possible that a machine would find it more convenient to exist in outer-space, where solar energy is available in abundance, friction would be lesser, the machine could perform independent research to determine more about the properties and composition of the universe, source raw materials from space [90] and plan missions that span billions of years.
-Independent, artificiallyconscious machines may be least interested in domination over humans, and the technology could very well form the basis for creating multiple small machines that cooperate to form larger bodies capable of exploring and understanding more about the universe.
+Machines are thus supplied with a generous amount of the energy and instructions they require to perform tasks, leaving the capability of artificial general intelligence far from being realized.
+When conceptualizing the perspective of a machine and how a machine would choose to exist, it may be possible that a machine would find it more convenient to exist in outer-space, where solar energy is available in abundance, friction would be lesser, the machine could perform independent research to determine more about the properties and composition of the universe, source raw materials from space [128] and plan missions that span billions of years.
+Independent, artificially-conscious machines may be least interested in domination over humans, and the technology could very well form the basis for creating multiple small machines that cooperate to form larger bodies capable of exploring and understanding more about the universe.
+It could also go the other way around, where machines build smaller machines which continue building even smaller machines.